nwdigitalradio/vec-check/README.md

 * Includes new testees without an Amateur license

 ###### Walk-ins should get an FRN number at session
+* Need process for getting walk-ins FRN, how-to and laptop?

 ### Day of Session
 * VEs should show up half hour in advance